Google Workspace SAML integration

 The first time a user from your organization logs in via SAML, their hosting account will be set up so they can manage and share content.

-16. Go back to the SAML Service Provider Info section and copy the Entity ID and ACS URL for use in Google Apps.
+1. Go back to the SAML Service Provider Info (ScreenPal) section and copy the Entity ID and ACS URL for use in Google Apps.

 Make sure to leave the default for Name ID set to Basic Information > Primary Email.

-19. If you selected Create users on ScreenPal using SAML for this Access URL in ScreenPal in step 15 above, in the Attributes section, click Add Mapping to map First and Last Name for your users.
+4. If you selected Create users on ScreenPal using SAML for this Access URL in ScreenPal, in the Attributes section, click Add Mapping to map First and Last Name for your users.
 Otherwise, skip this step.

 Add the following app attributes: